skyworkz/website/content/blog/kubernetes-secrets-using-onepassword.md

 ---
 title: "Integrating Kubernetes with 1Password for Infrastructure Secrets"
 description: "Decouple your secrets from Kubernetes by using a password manager.
 Sounds good?
 According to 1Password this is even enterprise-ready.
-In this blog I'll show you how to set it up."
+Let's have a look."
 id: "blog"
 date: "2021-07-23"
 author: "Benny Cornelissen"